-- (a) Site lighting shall be located at primary building entrances and parking areas of buildings which are occupied by businesses which provide customer service for the public after 5:00 p.m., to establish the mounting height, luminance and spacing to provide a minimum average horizontal illumination of 0.6 footcandle. - (b) Lighting shall be located at public and private intersections to establish the mounting height, luminance and spacing to provide a minimum horizontal illumination of 0.6 footcandle on the roadway. - (c) Light fixtures shall be no higher than 16 feet.
+- (a) Site lighting shall be located at primary building entrances and parking areas of buildings which are occupied by businesses which provide customer service for the public after 5:00 p.m.sunset or prior to sunrise, to establish the mounting height, luminance and spacing to provide a minimum average horizontal illumination of 0.6 footcandle. - (b) Lighting shall be located at public and private intersections to establish the mounting height, luminance and spacing to provide a minimum horizontal illumination of 0.6 footcandle on the roadway. - (c) Light fixtures shall be no higher than 16 feet.